 It is our hope that this judges voter guide can help demystify our judicial court system to make your decision on judicial candidates easier and better informed.

-Each Judge are categorized by their court, followed by a quick overview.
+Judges are categorized by their court, followed by a quick overview.

 Each court has a brief explanation.

 Clicking each picture will open to their full judge profile.
+Click on the smaller images to enlarge, then click the arrows to navigate through.

 After opening individual profiles, click the arrow to view a breakdown of finances from each judge and/or their team.
+This is only what money was raised in 2023-2024- not spent.

 Democrat | 73rd Judicial District